Smithsonian Associates Releases Nearly 100 New Streaming Programs

 Smithsonian Associates announced Tuesday that it will be releasing 91 new digital programs that the public can access through its new Smithsonian Associates Streaming platform.
-The studio art classes, virtual tours, expert lectures, and more will be held on Zoom throughout the summer.
+Its studio art classes, virtual tours, expert lectures, and more will be held on Zoom throughout the summer.

 Astronomy lovers can explore the Milky Way and the Northern Lights, or join George Mason professors in “Space Tuesdays” and explore the GMU observatory with a virtual tour.
 True-crime obsessives can hear from Kathy Reichs, the forensic anthropologist/novelist/producer behind Bones.
 There’s even an econ class about the Harry Potter universe.
 Try cheese pairing, wine tasting, or forest bathing.
 If you’re looking to boost your hobbies, learn through studio art classes like quilting and making paper flowers.
 The full schedule of events extends into November.